mongodb/terraform-provider-mongodbatlas/website/docs/d/privatelink_endpoint.html.markdown

----
-layout: "mongodbatlas"
-page_title: "MongoDB Atlas: private_endpoint"
-sidebar_current: "docs-mongodbatlas-datasource-private-endpoint"
-description: |-
-    Describes a Private Endpoint.
----

 # Data Source: mongodbatlas_privatelink_endpoint

-`mongodbatlas_privatelink_endpoint` describe a Private Endpoint.
+`mongodbatlas_privatelink_endpoint` describes a Private Endpoint.
 This represents a Private Endpoint Connection to retrieve details regarding a private endpoint by id in an Atlas project

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.